mendhak/cloudflare-ddns/README.md

 ## 🇺🇸 Origin

 This script was written for the Raspberry Pi platform to enable low cost self hosting to promote a more decentralized internet.
+This repo was forked from [timothymiller/cloudflare-ddns](https://github.com/timothymiller/cloudflare-ddns) and some pending pull requests have been merged.
+For details see the [changelog](CHANGELOG.md).

 ## 🧹 More than just DDNS